 Continue reading “The Elephant at the Sudu Aralyia Hotel”

-Now the hotel is dated, a once grand lady is now merely old.
+The hotel is dated; the once grand lady is now merely old.
 The fabric of the armchairs in the airy reception is rubbed smooth.
 The carpets are threadbare and there’s no afternoon tea.
 It is disappointing.

 Continue reading “Glimpses of Kandy and its British Past”